 And don’t forget to drive the Going-to-the-Sun Road: this paved, two-way highway snakes through the park and is known as being one of the most scenic drives in America!

-Best Airbnb’s in Glacier National Park:
+Best VRBO’s in Glacier National Park:

 Best Hotels in Glacier National Park:

 The next stop on your Montana road trip is Whitefish.
 Here you will trade in vast, sweeping views for a classic, small-town USA experience.
 It is one of the best things to do in Montana!

 Full of bed and breakfasts, local shops, and fantastic restaurants, these quaint adventures line the streets of this town.
 We recommend visiting the Marina for some activities like jet skilling and swimming– especially if you’re visiting during this summer!